ex-jedi/beginner-javascript-tutorials/README.md

   - Although all 3 conditions above 👆 are true, the 2nd and 3rd blocks will never run because the first condition evaluates to true and runs.

-- An `else{}` at the end of the if statement will run if nothing is matched
+- An `else{}` at the end of the if statement will run if nothing is matched.

   ```javascript
   if (age > 70) {